 In World of Warcraft: Wrath of the Lich King, this trope is Played for Laughs.
 During the Death Knight (An unstoppable, undead killing machine) quest chain, you are required to intercept a messenger.
 You do this by disguising yourself as... a tree.
 Made of cardboard.
 Said messenger promptly remarks "What a strange tree.
 I must investigate".
 Shortly before the player leaps out and stabs him to death.

-Later on in the Burning Steppes quest chain in Cataclysm, you're required to disguise yourself as a member of the Blackrock army using a mask that's the same model as the masks from Hallow's Eve.
+Later on in the Burning Steppes quest chain in Cataclysm, you're required to disguise yourself as a member of the Blackrock army using a mask that's the same model as the masks from Hallow's Eve (Which are just paper cut-outs).
 Most members of the army will fall for it, others will get suspicious requiring you to beat them to death with the cudgel one of the commanders gave you.
 Lampshaded by the person sending you to do the infiltration, who gives a dubious reaction on the order of "THIS is the brilliant disguise he's cooked up?!
 Okay, if he insists...."
 Which makes it even funnier when it does work.

-Even more blatant when playing as a worgen.
+Even more blatant when playing as a Worgen.
 Yes, your naked chest is covered in fur.
 Yes, you have paws.
 And yes, you're running on all fours.
-But that paper mask says you're an ogre damnit!
+But that paper mask says you're an ogre dammit!